runningcode/fladle/README.md

 ### devices
 A list of devices to run the tests against.
 When list is empty, a default device will be used.
 When the Device parameter is null, a default value will be used.

+### mapDevices
+Similar to `devices` but instead is a list of `HashMap` values correlating to devices to run the tests against.
+When list is empty, a default device will be used.
+The keys in each map are `model`, `version`, `orientation`, and `locale`.
+When the a key is not set or is null, a default value will be used.

 ### projectId
 The projectId is a unique identifier which can be found in the project's URL: `https://console.firebase.google.com/project/<projectId>`